paradoxuum/centurion/README.md

 ## ✨ Features

-- ✏️ **Easy to use.** Centurion makes use of decorators to make defining commands easy and readable.
+- ✏️ **Easy to use.** Centurion makes use of decorators to allow defining commands to be easy and readable.

-- 🚀 **Powerful.** Features like command guards and custom argument types allow for a wide range of flexibility.
+- 🚀 **Powerful.** Features like custom argument types and command guards allow for a wide range of flexibility.

 - 🛠️ **Extensible.** Centurion's UI is optional and can easily be swapped out for a custom one.